Daniel-KM/Omeka-S-module-Shibboleth/README.md

 You can add user settings too, for example the institution or keys for the module [User Profile] (`'supannEtablissement' => 'userprofile_institution_id'`).
 All keys starting with `userprofile_` or in the specified list `user_settings` will be stored when the user will be created (no update later).
+Static settings can be appended too.

 Before moving into production, check the security and check the rights of each role.